bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 ## Instructor Notes

-* Be sure to prepare and read over the activities before your class begins.
-Try to anticipate any questions students may have.
+* Be sure to review the activities before class.
+Try to anticipate any questions that students might have.

-* Install Insomnia on your machine before class starts with the following link: [insomnia.rest/download](https://insomnia.rest/download).
+* Install Insomnia on your machine before class.
+For more information, visit the [Insomnia download page](https://insomnia.rest/download).

-* Ensure that you are using the most recent version of Express (^4) by running `npm show express version`.
+* Ensure that you're using the most recent version of Express.js (version 4) by running `npm show express version`.

 ### Common Pain Points